KxSystems/docs-v1/docs/ref/dotq.md

 Functions defined in q.k are loaded as part of the "bootstrap" of q.
 (They are of course written in k.)
 Some are exposed in the root namespace as the q language.
 Others are documented here as utility functions in the .Q namespace.

-!!! warning "Undocumented functions in the .Q namespace"
+!!! warning "Reserved"
+    The `.Q` namespace is reserved for use by Kx, as are all single-letter namespaces.

-    Consider _undocumented_ functions in the .Q namespace as a private API – and do not use them.
+    Consider all undocumented functions in the namespace as its private API – and do not use them.

 ## General